xin-looker/donorschoose_thesis/project_write_up.md

 _________________________

-## Problem to solve:
-Motivate existing donors to donate again

 # Assumptions
 1. Return donors tend to donote again, the more times they donate, they more likely they will return